-Residents are responsible for purchasing their own groceries and preparing meals, other than Tuesday pizza night and Sunday’s communal meal, where one rotating group prepares a meal for the entire community.
+Residents are responsible for purchasing their own groceries and preparing meals, other than Tuesday pizza night, where one rotating group prepares a meal for the entire community.
 Laundry facilities are available in all homes.
 Practicing these life skills strengthens self sufficiency which is essential to the recovery process.

 Residents are required to keep their homes, rooms and bathrooms clean and orderly on a daily basis.
 Managers will conduct room inspections several times a day to make sure that community service within the homes are being upheld.

 Next Step Recovery provides structured supervision by setting curfews and requiring written approval for weekends spent outside the recovery housing.
 This level of accountability helps residents feel safe and provides the structure necessary to help them succeed in early recovery.